MTD777/netwebapp/README.md

 - Access the application from your browser (http://<your_server_IP_address:8000>).
 - Run scripts!

+### How to set up your environment?

+- Navigate to scripts/devices.py
+- Adapt the device's dictionary to match your lab environment

 ### How to add new scripts?

 - Add your netmiko scripts under scripts/